ahandsel/Kintone_React_Workshop/A_PromiseError_Demo.md

 # Part A: Using Promises in React

-When getting data from an API call, we usually need to use [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) right?
+When getting data from an API call, we usually need to use [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), right?
-So let's try that in our frontend React app.
+So let's try that in our frontend React App.

+---

 ## Sample Code for index.js
-Here is an example that tries to output an API response in React.
+Here is an example that tries to output an API response in the frontend React App.
 It calls [Random User Generator API](https://randomuser.me/api/), waits for a response, and then creates a React element using the JSON data.
 Let's see what happens!